-Honors English 9 & Honors Global Studies 9:
+Honors English 9 & World History 9:

-- 92% or above each marking period in both English and Social Studies 7 & 8 - Teacher recommendation - Completion of entrance activity/exam and possible summer assignment Honors English 10 & AP World History 10:
+- Average of 92% or above in social studies and English 8 - Teacher recommendation - Completion of entrance activity/exam and possible summer assignment

+Honors English 10 & AP World History 10:
-- Successful completion of Honors English 9 and Honors Global Studies 9 with a final grade of 85% or completion of English 9 and Global Studies 9 with a final grade of 92%.

-- Teacher recommendation

-- Successful completion a summer assignment
+- Successful completion of Honors English 9 and Honors Global Studies 9 and must maintain an 85% or higher each marking period or completion of English 9 and Global Studies 9 with a final grade of 92%. - Teacher recommendation - Successful completion a possible summer assignment

-Honors English 11 & AP US History 11:
+Honors English 11 & SUPA American History 11:

-- Successful completion of Honors English 10 and AP World History with a final grade of 85% or higher or completion of non-honors courses with a final grade of 92% or higher - Teacher recommendation - Completion of entrance activity/exam and possible summer assignment Enriched Math Courses: Algebra I, Geometry and Algebra II - Successful completion of current enriched course with a final grade of 85% or higher - Teacher recommendation - Completion of entrance activity/exam - Secondary placement test as part of their 8th grade assessment II.
-To Maintain Eligibility in all Honors/Enriched Courses: - A. Students must demonstrate a continued pattern of excellence. - Must maintain a grade of 85% throughout the year with an automatic withdrawal if below an 85% in the first marking period.
-Communication will be sent home from the teacher if a student is dropped from the Honors course. - Additional marking periods below 85% will result in the student either switching into the Regents section of the course or the student being ineligible for the following enriched course - Reading and writing assignments, homework, projects must meet high standards of quality and be completed on time.
-Students will make every effort to be active participants in the class. - Student's Final Project/Exam must be at least 85% to remain in the Program - Students must take the AP Exam and achieve at least an 85% on the NYS Regents Exam - B. Students must attend classes regularly.
+- Successful completion of Honors English 10 and AP World History and must maintain an 85% or higher each marking period or completion of non-honors courses with a final grade of 92% or higher - Teacher recommendation - Completion of entrance activity/exam and possible summer assignment

+Enriched Math Courses: Algebra I, Geometry and Algebra II

+- Successful completion of current enriched course and must maintain an 85% or higher each marking period - Teacher recommendation - Completion of entrance activity/exam - Secondary placement test as part of their 8th grade assessment

+II.
+To Maintain Eligibility in all Honors/Enriched Courses:

+A. Students must demonstrate a continued pattern of excellence.

+- Must maintain a grade of 85% throughout the year with a possible withdrawal if below an 85% in the first marking period.
+Communication will be sent home from the teacher if a student is dropped from the Honors course. - Additional marking periods below 85% will result in the student either switching into the Regents section of the course or the student being ineligible for the following enriched course. - Reading and writing assignments, homework, projects must meet high standards of quality and be completed on time.
+Students will make every effort to be active participants in the class. - Student's Final Project/Exam must be at least 85% to remain in the Program. - Students must achieve at least an 85% on the NYS Regents Exam. - B. Students must attend classes regularly.
 In addition, Honors/AP classes routinely assign many group projects.
 Regular attendance is necessary and required.
 Students must regularly be on time for class; excessive lateness is unacceptable. - C. Adherence to the Honor Code.
-Students must demonstrate a high moral code of academic and personal ethics, including honesty, fairness, and integrity. - Plagiarism, helping others to commit plagiarism, instances of cheating or other dishonorable behavior will result in probation or dismissal from the Honors Program III.
-Probation Process:
+Students must demonstrate a high moral code of academic and personal ethics, including honesty, fairness, and integrity. - Plagiarism, helping others to commit plagiarism, instances of cheating or other dishonorable behavior will result in probation or dismissal from the Honors Program.